Skyvern-AI/skyvern/README.md

 Here are some tips that may help you on your adventure:
 1. Skyvern is really good at carrying out a single goal.
 If you give it too many instructions to do, it has a high likelihood of getting confused along the way.
 2. Being really explicit about goals is very important.
-For example, if you're generating an insurance quote, let it know very clearly how it can identify it's accomplished its goals.
+For example, if you're generating an insurance quote, let it know very clearly how it can identify it has accomplished its goals.
 Use words like "COMPLETE" or "TERMINATE" to indicate success and failure modes, respectively.
 3. Workflows can be used if you'd like to do more advanced things such as chaining multiple instructions together, or securely logging in.
 If you need any help with this, please feel free to book some time with us!
 We're always happy to help